A computable multipartite multimode Gaussian correlation measure and the monogamy relation for continuous-variable systems: Introduction

-\section{1.
-Introduction}

-The presence of quantum correlations in bipartite quantum systems is one of the main features of quantum mechanics.
-Among the quantum correlations, the entanglement \cite{Horodecki} is surely the most important one that used as physics resource.
-But it is proved that non-entanglement quantum correlations can also be exploited in quantum protocols.
-As a matter of fact, non-entanglement quantum correlations not only play important roles in various quantum computing tasks and quantum communications, but also widely exist in various biological activities, such as photosynthesis and the magnetic field navigation of birds.
-Hence the study and the characterization of various quantum correlations that go beyond the paradigm of entanglement has attracted more and more attention recently.
+\section{Introduction}

-The prominent role of such quantum correlations (QC) in the efficient realization of a number of tasks has led to the introduction of several measures of QC.
-Various methods have been proposed to describe quantum correlations. such as quantum discord (QD) \cite{Ollivier}, geometric quantum discord \cite{Borivoje,Luo,Miranowicz}, measurement-induced nonlocality (MIN) \cite{Luo-Fu} and measurement-induced disturbance (MID) \cite{Luo-S} for discrete-variable systems.
-Notice that, in many quantum protocols, the systems considered are continuous variable systems.
-For example, the information propagated and communicated during the process of quantum communication is carried by photons, and the corresponding physical system is continuous variable system.
-Therefore, it is very important and urgent to study quantum correlations in continuous variable systems.
+An amazing feature of quantum mechanics is the presence of quantum correlations in composite quantum systems.
+It is proved that quantum correlations beyond entanglement can also be exploited in quantum information tasks as physical resources.
+Various methods have been proposed to describe bipartite quantum correlations, such as quantum discord \cite{Ollivier}, geometric quantum discord \cite{Borivoje,Luo,Miranowicz}, measurement-induced nonlocality (MIN) \cite{Luo-Fu} and measurement-induced disturbance (MID) \cite{Luo-S} for discrete-variable systems.
+Notice that, in many quantum protocols, the systems considered are continuous-variable (CV) systems.
+Therefore, it is also important and interesting to study quantum correlations in CV systems.